Leandri-png/BloggingPlatform/README.md

 # BloggingPlatform
-Web blogging platform using c# with ASP.NET Core MVC, SqlLite, Entity Framework, and Auth0.
+Web blogging platform using c# with ASP.NET Core MVC, Sql, Entity Framework, and Auth0.

 ## How to write a post
 1. Login or register